seanpmaxwell/Trool/trool/README.md

 ## Requirements
-- Spreadsheet must be exported as a .csv before usage.
+- The spreadsheet must be exported as a _.csv_ before usage.
-- Can be used directly with NodeJS/JavaScript but documentation is in TypeScript.
+- Can be used directly with JavaScript (ES5 and ES6) but documentation is in TypeScript.

 ## Screenshot